 PURPOSE:

 The purpose of this WD Letter is to provide Local Workforce Development Boards (Boards) with procedures for the use and remittance of child care recoupments from parents.

+This updated letter provides guidance on spending requirements related to the use of recouped child care funds.

 RESCISSIONS:

-WD Letter 05-04, Change 1
+WD Letter 05-18

 BACKGROUND:

 The Texas Workforce Commission (TWC) released WD Letter 05-04, issued April 14, 2004, and titled “Overpayment Recovery of Child Care Related Funds,” and its replacement, WD Letter 05-04, Change 1, issued May 26, 2004, to provide Boards with information about the use and remittance of child care recoupments from parents.
 This WD Letter replaces, updates, expands, and reorganizes that guidance by: